The End (The Doors song): Lyrics and recording

 In a 1969 interview with Jerry Hopkins, Morrison said about the lyrics:

 When interviewed by Lizze James, he pointed out the meaning of the verse "My only friend, the End":

 Shortly past the midpoint of the nearly 12-minute-long album version, the song enters a spoken word section with the words, "The killer awoke before dawn / he put his boots on".
 That section of the song reaches a dramatic climax with the lines, "Father / Yes son? / I want to kill you / Mother, I want to ..." (with the next words screamed out unintelligibly).
 Morrison had worked on a student production of Oedipus Rex at Florida State University.
 Ray Manzarek, the former keyboard player of the Doors, explained:

-When asked if whether the lyrics of the Oedipal section resonated with his own parents, Morrison simply replied, "I don't want to talk about it.
+When asked whether the lyrics of the Oedipal section actually resonated with his own parents, Morrison defensively replied, "I don't want to talk about it.
 I don't want to involve anyone unless they want it."
 On the other hand, Doors' guitarist Robby Krieger believed that Morrison indeed suffered "from an apparent Oedipus complex".
-However, in John Densmore's autobiography Riders on the Storm, he recalls when Morrison explained the actual meaning of the song:
+However, in John Densmore's autobiography Riders on the Storm, he recalls when Morrison explained the literal meaning of the song:

 According to Mojo magazine, during the recording sessions, Morrison was obsessed and skeptical of the words, "Fuck the mother, kill the father", as Krieger recalled, "He was on this Oedipus complex trip."
 Then he accidentally threw a TV, which was brought in by sound engineer Bruce Botnick, at the control room window.
 After the incident, he was sent home by producer Paul A. Rothchild.
 However, Morrison, who had taken LSD, returned in the middle of the night, broke into the studio and hosed it with a fire extinguisher.
-The agent marked only the instruments that were mounted in the recording place.
+The extinguishing agent marked only the instruments that were mounted in the recording place.
 Rothchild came back and advised the studio owner to charge the damage to Elektra.

 The genesis and the use of the word "fuck" is described by Michael Hicks as follows:

 The Pop Chronicles documentary reports that critics found the song "Sophoclean and Joycean."

 "The End" was recorded live in the studio with no overdubbing.
 Two takes were recorded, with reportedly the second being used for the album.
 It was one of the last songs performed by the original group at their last concert on December 12, 1970, at The Warehouse in New Orleans.